sankalp7654/Excel_To_CSV/README.md

 ## How to use this program

 Mac Users :
-please provide the input path like
+Please provide the input path like
 /Users/xyz/Desktop/sankalp.xls

 Please provide the output path like